 Make this with any fruit you want – fresh, frozen or even dried!

 Blueberry Lemon Loaf

-Quick bread recipes are aptly named as such because they are quick to prepare.
-And this lives up to the name – once you pull out your tub of flour, sugar and other ingredients onto the counter, it will honestly take you less than 10 minutes to prepare.
+This is a quick bread recipe, and is aptly named as such because it is so quick to prepare.
+Once you pull out your tub of flour, sugar and other ingredients onto the counter, it will honestly take you less than 10 minutes to prepare.

 In fact, you will probably have to start preheating your oven before you start preparing the batter.
 Otherwise it won’t be hot enough.
 That’s how fast this is to make.

 Because it goes like this: whisk together flour, sugar, baking powder and salt in a bowl.
 Then add egg, yoghurt, oil, lemon zest and vanilla.
 Fold in blueberries.
 Pour into pan and bake.

 Yes, it’s that easy.
 ONE BOWL.
 No mixer.
 I like very much. ❤️